Freight Shipping from Albuquerque to Long Beach

 How much does it cost to ship freight from Albuquerque to Long Beach?

-Full truckload (FTL) rates from Albuquerque, NM to Long Beach, CA currently range from $1,855-$2,287 for a standard dry van load over the 863-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to Long Beach, CA currently range $1,855-$2,287 (roughly $2.17-$2.68 per mile over 863 miles).
 LTL shipments typically cost $675-$1,134 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to Long Beach?

-Standard FTL transit from Albuquerque to Long Beach is approximately 16 hrs by truck over 863 miles.
+Standard FTL transit from Albuquerque to Long Beach is approximately 16 hrs by truck over 863 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Albuquerque Intermodal to Pier B On-Dock Rail (UP/BNSF) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Albuquerque to Long Beach freight?